Developer Guide

 - Pros: Decreases erroneous user input when phone numbers are accidentally input as names using

-tags. - Cons: With the implementation of unique names, tutor names cannot be differentiated with numbers.
+n/tags. - Cons: With the implementation of unique names, tutor names cannot be differentiated with numbers.

 - Pros: Decreases erroneous user input when phone numbers are accidentally input as names using